Search

 • Handle soiled linen as little as possible.

-• Bag soiled linen at location.
+• Bag soiled linen at that location.

 What precautions should I follow when performing cardiopulmonary resuscitation?